Pioneer Airport: Facilities and aircraft

-Pioneer Airport covers an area of 15 acres (6 ha) at an elevation of 826 feet (252 m) above mean sea level.
-It has one runway: 13/31 is 1,988 by 130 feet (606 x 40 m) with a turf surface.
-The airport is built to look like a 1930's period airfield.
+Pioneer Airport is built to look like a 1930s period airfield.
+It has one turf runway: 13/31 is 1,988 by 130 feet (606 x 40 m).
+The venue covers an area of 15 acres (6 ha) at an elevation of 826 feet (252 m) above mean sea level.

-In August 2024, there were 23 aircraft based at this airport: 20 single-engine, 1 multi-engine and 2 gliders.
+In August 2024, there were 23 aircraft based at this airport: 20 single-engine airplanes, 1 multi-engine airplane, and 2 gliders.

-On the north end, there are 7 exhibit hangars, the Fergus Chapel and the Air Academy Lodge.
-On the south end is the museum/EAA Headquarters.
-A flight service station relocated from Lone Rock, Wisconsin is also sited at the airport.
+On the north end, there are seven exhibit hangars, the Fergus Chapel and the Air Academy Lodge.
+On the south end is the EAA headquarters and museum.
+A flight service station relocated from Lone Rock, Wisconsin is also located at the airport.

+The airport operates daily from Memorial Day to Labor Day, and on weekends in May and through mid October.

 EAA Museum

 The airport is part of the EAA Aviation Museum.

-In the hangars are some of the oldest aircraft the museum has, including "Golden Age" (1920s/1930s) biplanes and vintage monoplanes such as Swallow and WACO biplanes, Travel Air, Curtiss Robin, Fairchild FC-2, Stinson Aircraft, Spartan C-3, Great Lakes 2T-1A acrobat, Aeronca K, Monocoupe, Howard DGA, Heath Parasol, Pietenpol Air Camper, and many others, most in special vintage-style hangars.
+In the hangars are some of the oldest aircraft the museum has, including Golden Age (1920s-1930s) biplanes and vintage monoplanes such as Swallow and WACO biplanes, Travel Air, Curtiss Robin, Fairchild FC-2, Stinson Aircraft, Spartan C-3, Great Lakes 2T-1A acrobat, Aeronca K, Monocoupe, Howard DGA, Heath Parasol, Pietenpol Air Camper, and many others, most in special vintage-style hangars.